 As the existence of the Smoking Gun makes clear.

-5. Children Remain at Risk
+5. People Remain at Risk

 The problem is that too many lay Catholics and members of the Catholic — and even secular press — refuse to discuss or even acknowledge the problem.